-- A physical examination with special emphasis on the respiratory system - A chest X-ray (a single posteroanterior radiographic projection or radiograph of the chest at full inspiration either recorded on film [no less than 14 x 17 inches and no more than 16 x 17 inches] or digital radiography systems), interpreted and classified according to the International Labour Office (ILO) International Classification of Radiographs of Pneumoconioses by a NIOSH-certified B Reader - ➤ A pulmonary function test to include forced vital capacity (FVC) and forced expiratory volume in one second (FEV1) and FEV1/FVC ratio, administered by a spirometry technician with a current certificate from a NIOSH-approved spirometry course - Testing for latent tuberculosis infection - Any other tests deemed appropriate by the PLHCP - Periodic examinations will be made available by our company every three years or more frequently as recommended by the PLHCP for affected workers.
+- Kodiak will make medical surveillance available at no cost to any company worker required to use a respirator for 30 days or more per year. - All medical exams required under this provision of the plan must be conducted by a physician or other licensed health care professional (PLHCP). - An initial, baseline medical examination will be made available to a worker within 30 days after an initial assignment unless the worker has had a similar examination within the past three years.
+The examination must consist of the following: - A medical work history with emphasis on past, present and anticipated exposures to RCS, dust and other agents affecting the respiratory system; any history of respiratory system dysfunction, including signs and symptoms of respiratory disease; history of tuberculosis; and smoking status and history - > A physical examination with special emphasis on the respiratory system - A chest X-ray (a single posteroanterior radiographic projection or radiograph of the chest at full inspiration either recorded on film [no less than 14 x 17 inches and no more than 16 x 17 inches] or digital radiography systems), interpreted and classified according to the International Labor Office (ILO) International Classification of Radiographs of Pneumoconiosis by a NIOSH-certified B Reader - A pulmonary function test to include forced vital capacity (FVC) and forced expiratory volume in one second (FEV1) and FEV1/FVC ratio, administered by a spirometry technician with a current certificate from a NIOSH-approved spirometry course - Testing for latent tuberculosis infection - > Any other tests deemed appropriate by the PLHCP - Periodic examinations will be made available by our company every three years or more frequently as recommended by the PLHCP for affected workers.
 Examinations will include the elements described in (c) above. - Additional protocols for information to be provided to the PLHCP, the PLHCP's written medical report to an employee and the PLHCP's written medical opinion to our company will follow 29 CFR §1926.1153(h)(4), (5) and (6) or CCR T8 §1532.3(h)(4), (5) and (6) as applicable. - If the PLHCP's written medical opinion indicates an employee should be examined by a specialist, our company will make available a medical examination by a specialist within 30 days after receiving the PLHCP's written opinion.
 Our company will ensure the examining specialist is provided with all the information the company is obligated to provide to the PLHCP in accordance with 29 CFR §1926.1153(h)(4) or CCR T8 §1532.3(h)(4) as applicable.
 Our company will ensure the specialist explains to the employee the results of the medical examination and provides each employee with a written medical report within 30 days of the examination.
 The written report shall meet the requirements of 29 CFR §1926.1153(h)(5) or CCR T8 §1532.3(h)(5).